heathhenley/heathhenley.github.io/content/posts/shut-the-box.md

 A couple notes about the implementation of these strategies - the two best strategies perform statistically the same with the number of trials I’ve run.

 Another note, is that when there was ambiguity, after the first step in the strategy, I implemented a random choice.
-So for example, if two valid options allow 2 tiles to be dropped, and we’re playing by the “take as few tiles as possible” strategy, I choose between those randomly.
-I applied the same approach to the “option with the largest number strategy”, when two or more options had the same max number - the option played was chosen randomly.
-I think this is a pretty reasonable approach for a casual player - but perhaps a composite strategy would preform better.
+So for example, if two valid options allow 2 tiles to be dropped, and we’re playing by the "take as few tiles as possible" strategy, I choose between those randomly.
+I applied the same approach to the "option with the largest number strategy", when two or more options had the same max number - the option played was chosen randomly.
+I think this is a pretty reasonable approach for a casual player - but perhaps a composite strategy would preform better?

 So for example, we could use the max strategy to result conflicts in the "take as few as possible" strategy.
 Or we could use the the "take as few as possible" strategy to resolve some conflicts in the max strategy.
 I did try both of these approaches, and I was a bit surprised to see that the did not reduce the score in significant way.
+Perhaps I'll dig into this more in a follow up...

 ## Wrapping Up

-Anyway - I know you can figure out what the real optimal strategy is for crushing your friends at Shut the Box using probability, and perhaps that would be a good subject for a follow up post!
-At least now if you ever come across this game, you’ll have a strategy to start with.
+Anyway - of course it's possible to calculate the real optimal strategy is for crushing your friends at Shut the Box using probability, and perhaps that would be a another good subject for a follow up post...

+At least now if you ever come across this game, you’ll have a strategy to start with!